 I think Stone is making a point that Shakespearean tragedies don’t always get to end in, well… tragedy.
 That sometimes reality can be harsher, even when nobody has died.
 Think about it: the drug wars are a form of prohibition.
 What does prohibition do?
 It sends the crime rate skyrocketing.
 It punishes customers and rewards figures in positions of power (on both sides of the law).
 Stone feels the need to emphasize this, and so he ends the film in an unconventional way—in which villains profit, “good guys” are disgraced and justice is not served.
 The ending of Savages has been criticized by some as “sentimental”.
 I think it is anything but sentimental.
 While I’m not entirely sure what influenced Stone’s decision to play a cover version of “Here Comes the Sun” by Yuna in the end credits, consider this line in the song’s lyrics: Little darling, the smiles returning to the faces.
 And then retrace back to the ending.
 Who is smiling at the end of the film?
 Who isn’t?

 Savages has restored Stone’s rightful place in Hollywood as one of America’s most important filmmakers.
 Looking back, his career since the late 90’s brought forth some decent movies and some lesser ones, but nothing like this that was worthy of his earlier, stronger work from the late 80’s and early 90’s.
 U Turn was goofy genre fun.
 Any Given Sunday was a fascinating mess.
-Alexander was an overbearing bore (the 2007 Final Cut is an exception).
+Alexander was something of a bore (although the 2007 Final Cut is worth watching).
 World Trade Center was noble and uplifting.
-W. was interesting, but lacked focus.
-Wall Street: Money Never Sleeps was entertaining but slight.
+W. was impressive.
+Wall Street: Money Never Sleeps was entertaining, but slight.
 All of these films were either gems or failures, but none of them were masterpieces.
 This one is.